-Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) Do not complete the rest of this section ii.
+Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items)

+Do not complete the rest of this section

+ii.
 State Policy.
 Summarize the state policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
 State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-iii.
-Medication Error Reporting.
-Select one of the following:

-Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
-Complete the following three items:

-(a) Specify state agency (or agencies) to which errors are reported:

-(b) Specify the types of medication errors that providers are required to record:

-(c) Specify the types of medication errors that providers must report to the state:

-Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.

-Specify the types of medication errors that providers are required to record:

-iv.
-State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.

-Quality Improvement: Health and Welfare
+edication Error Reporting.
+Select one of the following: Providers that are responsible for medication administration are required to both record and report Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
+Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the state: Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.
+Specify the types of medication errors that providers are required to record: iv St ate Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed d its frequency.
+Liv C : Participant Safeguards a.
+Methods for Discovery: Health and Welfare

+Application for 1915(c) HCBS Waiver: Draft SC.017.07.02 - Jul 01, 2023 a.
+Sub-assurance: The state demonstrates on an ongoing basis that it identifies, addresses and seeks to prevent instances of abuse, neglect, exploitation and unexplained death.
+(Performance measures in this sub-assurance include all Appendix G performance measures for waiver actions submitted before June 1, 2014.)